 After the closure of the goods yard the paperwork for coal traffic, out from Water Haigh, and from other pits further afield into the sidings at Waterloo for Skelton Grange power station, continued to be dealt with at Woodlesford until the station became an unmanned halt on 4 January 1970.

 With the transfer of most freight handling to Hunslet Lane, Jack and Jake Gibbs became the designated Woodlesford drivers.
 The brothers grew up at Ashley Street in Hunslet which was just round the corner from the goods station which had been the original North Midland railway passenger terminus.
-Born in 1909 Jake was over a year older than Jack, but dressed in their flat caps and black serge railway uniforms, and with their clogs, they could easily have been mistaken for twins.
+Born in 1909 Jake was four years older than Jack, but dressed in their flat caps and black serge railway uniforms, and with their clogs, they could easily have been mistaken for twins.

-Its more than likely that Jake got a job at Hunslet Lane with the Midland Railway when he was 13 in 1922 and Jack would have followed, joining the newly formed London Midland and Scottish company a couple of years later.
+It’s more than likely that Jake got a job at Hunslet Lane with the Midland Railway when he was 13 in 1922 and Jack would have followed, joining the newly formed London Midland and Scottish company a few years later.
 In their early years they would have worked with shire horses.
 By the 1960s they were motor drivers each with a Thames Trader lorry in the red and cream British Railways colours.

 Jake was slightly taller than Jack and was a more taciturn man who kept himself to himself.
 Jack was more outgoing and had a tradition of allowing young boys to travel with him to help make deliveries.
-They could also be distinguished because Jack’s lorry had a wooden frame for the sheets with which he used to cover his loads against rain and snow.
+The brothers could also be distinguished because Jack’s lorry had a wooden frame for the sheets with which he used to cover his loads against rain and snow.
 Their routine was to deliver freight from Hunslet Lane first thing in the morning.
 Jack’s area included Woodlesford, Oulton, Rothwell, Carlton and Robin Hood.
-Amongst the businesses he visited were Bryant and May’s match warehouse, Pelican, and the rope and twine works at Carlton.
+Amongst the businesses he visited were Bryant and May’s match warehouse in Rothwell, the Pelican engineering company on Rothwell Haigh, and the rope and twine works at Carlton.
 Jake’s area took in Methley and Swillington including the brewery and the Rocol factory alongside the canal.

 After dropping their loads they would then drive to Woodlesford station to pick up parcels which had arrived by train.
 At certain times of the year, especially Christmas, there were large quantities from mail order companies such as Grattans and Kays in Bradford and Leeds, and Littlewoods in Liverpool.
 Most would come via Leeds City station either on a stopping parcels train in the morning or on the two evening steam passenger trains to Sheffield via Cudworth which would often wait for ten minutes or more to be unloaded.
 The parcels were put on large barrows and then pushed precariously across the foot crossing and into the station building.
 They were then sorted into the two rounds, the delivery addresses being written or “sheeted up” on special forms.